Frequently Asked Questions

 🏡 Where do sessions take place?

-• 🏠 At home
+• In your home

 💳 What funding can I use?

-I accept:
+I currently accept:

-Private payment (out-of-pocket)
+• Private payment

 🕐 How long are OT sessions?